jonathanolson/slither/notes/patterns.md

   - Test implied-highlander (... to check our GOOD case, we need all of level-3 square, and the specific level-4 square)
   -
   - WebGPU general-purpose FCA "solver"
+    - NOTE: multiple approaches
+      - (a) do the "parallel" full approach suggested by that paper. how would we handle the massive amount of memory?
+      - (b) do the next-closure, BUT parallelize the parts (both checking multiple i's, AND parallel-apply of SolutionFormalContext.getClosure/Implication.implicationSetClosure)
   -
   - Fix up generation (we broke some things?)
   -